Company Background

 • Principal Investigator and Learjet pilot for the 2011 NSF ICE-T project.

 Dr. Lawson‘s broad base of experience as a cloud physicist, research pilot and an instrumentation engineer make him uniquely qualified to head this atmospheric research and instrumentation company.
-Contact Paul
+Contact Dr Paul Lawson

 Mr. Don Stone is the Vice President of Operations and Chief Operations Officer at SPEC, Inc. In his 30 year career in engineering, Mr. Stone has held increasingly responsible positions with NCAR, Ford Motor Company, Lockheed Martin, and finally SPEC, Inc. Mr. Stone brings broad experience in hardware and software engineering, manufacturing and engineering management.